How To Store Coriander In The Freezer

 1. Fill a mason jar with about an inch of water.

-2. Place the coriander stems in the jar, ensuring the leaves are above the rim.
+2. Stand the coriander stems in the jar so the leaves sit above the rim.

 3. Cover the leaves loosely with a plastic bag.

-1. Lay the coriander on a paper towel.
+1. Lay the coriander on a lightly damp paper towel.

-3. Place the wrapped coriander in a resealable plastic bag.
+3. Place the wrapped bunch in a resealable plastic bag.

 4. Store the bag in the refrigerator.